QuinterApp/Quinter/README.md

 * Export buffers feature
 * View blocked and muted users.
 * add command line arguments for external player
-* Play the buffer edge sound when going through threads/user-specific tweets and reaching the edge.
 * Let you customize how much Control+Windows+Page up/down moves you (within reason of course).
 * Fix the problem where empty timelines actually let you somehow scroll through them.